What is the September Birthstone?

-Sapphire is one of only four gemstones to be classified as truly precious.
+Sapphire, the September birthstone, is one of only four gemstones to be classified as truly precious.
 Part of the corundum family, to which ruby also belongs, sapphire is one of the hardest gemstones, second only to diamond.

 Known for its distinctive blue colour, sapphire also comes in a range of fascinating colours including pink, orange, yellow and green.